Overview & Industry Leadership

 In November 2006, DOC agreed and ruled that candles containing any amount of petroleum wax, including candles containing 50% or more vegetable/based wax, were subject to the 108.3% duty.

 In August 2011, the DOC further clarified the scope of the antidumping duty order, making it clear that the duty applied to all shapes, sizes, styles and types of candles imported from China containing any amount of petroleum wax, with three very narrowly-defined exclusions: birthday candles, utility candles and figurine candles.

 The antidumping duty on petroleum wax candles from the Peoples Republic of China was reaffirmed in April 2016 during the five-year Sunset Review of the Order, by both the DOC and the International Trade Commission.

 In 2018, NCA defeated a U.S. importer of candles, in its contest of the duty on petroleum wax candles from China.
 The case was resolved by the Court of International Trade, and the company agreed to withdraw from the case with prejudice, meaning they cannot bring the case again.

 The NCA continues to monitor efforts to circumvent the anti-dumping duty and remains actively involved in seeking a fair and competitive trade arena for candles.

 NCA frequently interacts with candle organizations, governmental authorities, and standards bodies around the world to gain harmonization of standards and regulations impacting candle manufacturing, and to share technical information and research regarding candles.
-Among those bodies are the Association of European Candle Makers (AECM), the European Candle Association (ECA), The Latin American Candle Manufacturers Association (ALAFAVE), the European Committee for Standardization (CEN), Health Canada, and ASTM International.
+Among those bodies are The European Candle Manufacturers Association (ECMA), The Latin American Candle Manufacturers Association (ALAFAVE), the European Committee for Standardization (CEN), Health Canada, and ASTM International.